 The Company Bye-laws provide that our business is to be managed and conducted by the Company Board.
 Bermuda law permits individual and corporate directors and there is no requirement in the Company Bye-laws or Bermuda law that directors hold any of our shares.
-There is also no requirement in the Company Bye-laws or Bermuda law that our directors must retire at a certain age.
+There is also no requirement in the Company Bye-laws or Bermuda law that directors hold any of our shares.
+There is also no requirement in the Company Bye-laws or Bermuda law that directors hold any of our shares.

 The remuneration of our directors is determined by the Company Board and each such director, other than directors who are employees of the Company, shall be entitled to a fee at a rate determined by the Company Board.
 The directors may also be paid all travel, hotel and other expenses properly incurred by them in connection with our business or their duties as directors.